Complaining about your letting agent

 - you’re charged fees when you shouldn’t have been

 - they aren’t doing repairs on behalf of the landlord that they should do

 - they’re harassing you, for example by entering your home without your permission

 - they discriminate against you, for example by charging you a higher rent or deposit than other tenants because of your nationality, race, age or sex

 It’s best to speak to your letting agent first to solve your problem.
 If this doesn’t help there are other steps you can take to complain.

 If you have an emergency situation for example, you’re being illegally evicted or threatened with violence you should call the police straightaway.

 Don’t be afraid to make a complaint - you shouldn't have to put up with a bad service.
 The law is there to help you.

-Your letting agent can't just end your tenancy because you've made a complaint - but they might try.
+Your letting agent can't just end your tenancy because you've made a complaint - but they might try, especially if you've got an assured shorthold tenancy.
 Talk to an adviser at your nearest Citizens Advice if you're worried about being evicted for making a complaint.